gitHu6-newb/FoldingAtAltitude/README.md

 13. "You have no storage mounted," click "Create" to make it

-14. Once it's like this with the cursor blinking, you're ready to copy and paste the below commands into that window one at a time and hit ENTER [fig 8](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_cli2.gif) Use the mouse to right click and paste; or the keyboard shortcut hold Shift and press Insert
+14. Once it's like this with the cursor blinking, you're ready to copy and paste the below commands into that window one at a time and hit ENTER [fig 8](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_cli2.gif) Use the mouse to right click and paste; or the keyboard shortcut: hold Shift and press Insert

 ```
 az group create --location eastus --name myCloudFolding
 ```
-"myCloudFolding" is a customizable name for your Resource Group, just remember if you change it, you have to change it everywhere else it appears
+"myCloudFolding" is a customizable name for your Resource Group, just remember if you change it, you'll have to change it everywhere else it appears
 ```
-az vm create -n AzureFolding -g myCloudFolding --image debian --generate-ssh-keys --size Standard_NC6s_v2 --priority Spot --max-price 0.29 --storage-sku StandardSSD_LRS
+az vm create -n AzureFolding -g myCloudFolding --image debian --generate-ssh-keys --size Standard_NC6s_v2 --priority Spot --max-price 0.32051 --storage-sku StandardSSD_LRS
 ```
-"AzureFolding" is the name of the VM, which you also can change. (the above command will take about 2 minutes to process)
+"AzureFolding" is the name of the VM, which you also can change. (the above command will take about 2 minutes to process) <br>
+"max-price" sets a limit just in case demand causes a huge spike in pricing, and if passed, will preempt the VM (otherwise you'd be out of credits in 4 days).
+Reasonable pricing is around 22 cents/hr, so worst case scenario if it rides just under the max price all month, make sure you check credits at least once, 24 days after you started to make sure you don't go over the limit the following day if this happens to be the case.